racheliver/search-swapi-api/README.md

 - **Search.test.tsx**: (Also functional) Tests how the `Search` component integrates with the search context and hooks.

 - **Header.test.tsx**: (Also functional) Tests how the `Header` component integrates with routing and other components.

+### End-to-End (E2E) Tests

+- **e2e.test.ts**: Tests the full workflow of the application using Puppeteer.
+Includes searching for an entity and navigating to a category page.

+- **criticalFunctionality.test.ts**: Verifies critical functionality using API calls to ensure that the application's core features are working as expected.

 ## Contributing